GantMan/nsfw_model/README.md

 # Models
 The latest models are released in a zipped format in SavedModel format, but also include a frozen graph.
-Where possible, the latest model zip files will contain TensorflowJS 2-byte quantized and 1-byte quantized versions as well.
+Where possible, the latest model zip files will contain TensorflowJS model and TensorflowJS 1-byte quantized versions as well.

 Latest models can be found on the [releases page](https://github.com/GantMan/nsfw_model/releases/).